Zhang Ru

 Zhang Ru (Chinese: 张茹; pinyin: Zhāng Rú; born September 2, 1999) is a professional Chinese basketball player.
-She plays for the Inner Mongolia Women of the Women's Chinese Basketball Association (WCBA).
+She plays for the Shanxi Flame of the Women's Chinese Basketball Association (WCBA).

 From 2018, Ru started participating in the WCBA league.
 She played for the Henan Women then she joined the Inner Mongolia Women.
 In the 2021–2022 season, Ru helped her team win the Champion, and she was elected for the All-Star lineup of that season.

 For her career in the national team, Zhang Ru represented the Chinese women's basketball team and participated in various events, including the 2020 Tokyo Olympics, the 2021 FIBA Women's Asia Cup, and the 2022 FIBA Women's World Cup.

 Life

 Zhang Ru was born in 1999 in Jiaozuo, Henan Province.

 She is a sports training graduate from the School of Physical Education at Zhengzhou University.

 Zhang started playing basketball during some holidays when she was 12 years old.
 She would be called up to play for the national team at the age of 20.

 She joined the Henan Women's Basketball Team in 2018, which debuted in the WCBA.
 She would join the Inner Mongolia Women's Basketball Team afterwards.